redis/node-redis/README.md

 etc.  To make this easier, `client.auth()` stashes `password` and will send it after each connection, including reconnections.  `callback` is invoked only once, after the response to the very first `AUTH` command sent.
+NOTE: Your call to `client.auth()` should not be inside the ready handler.
+If you are doing this wrong, `client` will emit an error that looks something like this `Error: Ready check failed: ERR operation not permitted`.

 ## client.end()